-2.19 Applicant Reporting Requirements
+2.19 Reporting Requirements

-The applicant must report any change(s) which has occurred in their circumstances since filing the application at the interview; however, reportable changes which occur after the interview must be reported by the BG within 10 days of the change.
+The applicant must report any change(s) which has occurred in their circumstances since filing the application at the interview; however, changes which occur after the interview must be reported by the BG within 10 days of the change.

-1. Recipient Reporting Requirements
+1. Reporting Requirements

-The applicant/recipient must report the following changes to DSS within 10 days:
+The following changes must be reported within 10 days:

-- A. Obtaining a job
+- A. Employment Status (starting or losing a job)

-- B. Losing a job
+- B. Unearned income (amount or source)

 - C. Change in residence or address

 - D. Change in BG composition